ritchiea/blog.andrewritchie.info/_posts/2014-02-05-nycdems-post-mortem.markdown

 more visualizations in the future.
 There's nothing like shiping to teach you how to create better work next time.

-Also a big thanks to my friends Hallie McNeal and Eli Dvorkin for feedback on my work in progress.
+Also a big thanks to my friends Hallie McNeill and Eli Dvorkin for feedback on my work in progress.